 At the chocolate factory, I scoffed acid balls, they were super sour; everlasting gob stoppers, I spat mine out after an hour; curly toffees, rather yummy; and iced fancies, they made me sick.

 Everyone loves the comma.
 The problem is that quite a lot of people love it TOO MUCH.
 Commas are great for inserting pauses into sentences and breaking them up into manageable chunks.
 However, quite often, a lot of people, like us, tend to overuse them, placing them throughout a sentence, at regular intervals, until the text turns into a comma-strewn shadow of what it could have been.
 Did we just do that?

-There are a large number of complicated rules governing comma usage (oh joy) but luckily for you we have already covered them in great detail in our super free punctuation guide.
+There are a large number of complicated rules governing comma usage (oh joy), but luckily for you, we have already covered them in great detail in our super free comma guide.
 There’s efficiency for you.

 3. The Full Stop / Period

 The period, or full stop as the British call it, is never going to set any hearts on fire, but it’s pretty much one of the most important punctuation marks we have.
 It tells you when the sentence is complete and you can take a breath.
 Period usage is second nature for most people, and our brains don’t really even register them most of the time.
 We do tend to notice if they’re missing though